-Learning how to take care of a Betta fish properly is easy and fun for beginners!
+Learning how to give your Betta fish proper care is easy and can be super fun, even for beginners!

 Beginning of Bettas

-Betta fish (Betta splendens) are also known as Siamese fighting fish.
+Betta fish (Betta splenden) are also known as Siamese fighting fish.

 Bettas’ native habitat is the tropical climate zone around Thailand.
-Believe it or not, you can find them swimming in the huge rice paddies there.
+Believe it; you can find them swimming in the huge rice paddies.